CY 3740 / CY 5770 - Systems Security

 in teaching.
 We don't want that.

-this easier and less time consuming than most other
+difficult, I bet you'll find this less time consuming than many other

 All that with one big caveat.
 This is a technical,